 At each meal or snack be sure to fill half your plate with vegetables and fruit.

 Whole-grain foods include whole-grain bread and crackers, wild or brown rice, quinoa, oatmeal, and hulled barley.
 These foods are prepared using the whole grain.
-They contain fiber, B vitamins, and protein which will help keep you full longer.
+They contain fibre, B vitamins, and protein which will help keep you full longer.

 At each meal, whole grain foods should only be 1/4 of your plate.